rafael3/comfyui-handbook/README.md

 # ComfyUI Handbook
-The first printed ComfyUI guide in English—300+ pages of structured workflows, nodes, and model use.
+The first printed ComfyUI guide in Englis, 300+ pages of structured workflows, nodes, and model use.
 Up to date with the latest tools.
 Complements video tutorials with a clear, complete reference.
 For artists, designers, and creative technologists.
 Now on Amazon.

 ![Image](https://github.com/user-attachments/assets/89486bf3-3f7e-44e9-85eb-ef2470e4dcd3)